-The University maintains the following policy on sex discrimination and sexual harassment in compliance with Title IX of the Education Amendments of 1972 and the Title IX regulations in 34 CFR Part 106.
-The University provides notice of this policy to applicants for admission and employment, students, and employees to the extent required by law.
+Carson-Newman University has established this Title IX Policy ("Policy") on sex discrimination and Sexual Harassment in compliance with Title IX of the Education Amendments of 1972 and its implementing regulations at 34 C.F.R. § 106 (collectively "Title IX").
+The university provides notice of this Policy to applicants for admission and employment, students, employees, and third-party vendors to the extent required by law.